Sonia-corporation/sonia-discord/ISSUE_TEMPLATE.md

 <!-- Check one of the following options with "x" -->
 <pre><code>
-[ ] Regression (a behavior that used to work and stopped working in a new release) [ ] Bug report  <!-- Please search GitHub for a similar issue or PR before submitting -->
+[ ] Regression (a behaviour that used to work and stopped working in a new release) [ ] Bug report  <!-- Please search GitHub for a similar issue or PR before submitting -->
 [ ] Performance issue
 [ ] Feature request